 Because volunteerism is a key ingredient to the Jr. Cougar Program, it is expected that all parents support the program by participating in one of the following activities:

-After several years of feedback from coaches and parents, we are modifying the Jr. Cougar Registration fee for the 2017-2018 season.
-To better represent the overall cost of participation in the Jr. Cougar Boys Basketball program and to reduce some of the initial administrative responsibilities coaches have in collecting team fees for leagues and tournaments, Jr. Cougar Basketball registration is now $200/player.
-The $200 fee is NOT an increase in fees from prior years but rather a combination of registration fees and team participation fees that were collected separately in prior years.
+To better represent the overall cost of participation in the Jr. Cougar Boys Basketball program , Jr. Cougar Basketball registration is $200/player. the enrollment cost is a combination of registration fees and team participation fees.
 A breakdown of the $200 fee is as follows:

 Jr. Cougar team budgets can range from $1,000-$2,000 per season.
-This change will provide coaches with the resources to build a schedule and register for tournaments/leagues at the beginning of the season.
+The Team Participation Fee provides coaches with the resources to build a schedule and register for tournaments/leagues at the beginning of the season.
 Each team will determine if $140/player is sufficient to cover their team budget or if additional funds are required during the season.
 Coaches may also refund families for any unused team fees.
 The $200 Cougar registration fee is non-refundable after player evaluations in July.

 PLEASE NOTE: The Jr. Cougar Summer Camps are run by the KHS Men's Basketball Staff, and are NOT included in the Jr. Cougar Basketball registration fee.
 You must sign up separately for the camps.
 Please see the CAMPS page for more information.